colinhan1992/coding-exercise-api-react-v2/README.md

 *   Start the Laravel API in one Terminal Window: `php artisan serve`
 *   Start the React/Node.js server in another Terminal Window: `yarn start`

+### Importing Data

+The project files include two mock CSV files which can be used to test the application.

+-   `MOCK_DATA_GROUPS`
+-   `MOCK_DATA_PEOPLE`

 ### Instructions for testing

 -   Laravel Testing w/PHPUnit
     -   Run the API tests using the Laravel test runner `php artisan test`
 -   React Testing w/Enzyme and Jest
     -   Run the React unit tests `yarn test`

+Caveat: I will say that I don't have much experiece with testing using Jest/Enzyme so those tests are rather limited

 ### Exercise Changes